Imagine this: a customer purchases your product or service, uses it for a day or two but runs into a problem that ruins their satisfaction with it.

 In-app content is the content that informs the client base directly from the app.

-You can add your product articles to a particular section within the app, allowing customers to turn to it whenever they have an issue.
+You can place your product articles in a specific section within the app, allowing customers to consult it whenever they have an issue.

 But, if you want to notify clients of something important, you can push in-app notifications.